 For parents and carers thinking about sending their children to Bounds Green for Reception, please see our virtual video tour along with some frequently asked questions on the page below.

 For general (in-year) admission into school for all children from Reception Year to Year 6, you will need to contact Haringey Council’s Admissions Service.
 You can visit them in person at 48 Station Road, Wood Green, London, N22 7TY, call them on 020 8489 1000 or follow the link below for the Haringey website: http://www.haringey.gov.uk/index/children-families/education/schooladmissions.htm

 If your child is currently 3-4 years old and you would like to apply for them to go into Reception class at Bounds Green School in September 2023 you will need to apply for them online.
 Please click on the link to go to the EAdmissions website where you will be able to apply.
 Please note, the deadline for Reception applications is 15th January 2023:

-We are happy to say that we are able to have on-site school tours again, they run every Monday and Thursday (with the occasional Friday) at 9:30am, starting from Monday 17th October 2022, please call the school office to book a place.
-In the meantime, we invite you to see our Reception virtual video tours below.
-Underneath there is also a selection of frequently asked questions which you will hopefully find useful, but if you have any other questions that you can’t find on there then please feel welcome to give us a call on 0208 888 8824 or email to the main admin email address: firstname.lastname@example.org.
+We are happy to say that we are able to have on-site school tours again, they run every Monday and Wednesday (with the occasional Friday) at 9:30am, starting from Monday 17th October 2022, please call the school office to book a place, or email on email@example.com .

 Frequently Asked Questions